 Worklessness for men and women by country of birth

-In 2019/20, of men in London who were born overseas, those from China have the highest rate of worklessness (30%).
-Of women in London who were born overseas, the highest rate of worklessness is 65%, for those born in Bangladesh.
+In 2019/20, of men in London who were born overseas, those from China have the highest rate of worklessness (27%).
+Of women in London who were born overseas, the highest rate of worklessness is 66%, for those born in Pakistan.

-South Africa has the lowest rates of worklessness for both men (3%) and women (14%).
+South Africa has the lowest rates of worklessness for both men (1%) and women (8%).
 For most countries, the worklessness rate is higher for women than men.
-However, this trend does not hold true for those born in Ireland.
+However, this trend does not hold true for those born in Spain.

 Reasons for worklessness

 This indicator shows the reasons for not working for men and women.
-The largest difference is amongst those who are looking after their family or home.
-There are 326,000 women within this category, but only 24,000 men (meaning roughly 13.5 times more women than men) are not working due to taking care of their family and home.
-In contrast, unemployment is higher amongst men (131,800) than women (96,000).
+The largest difference is amongst those who do not work because they are looking after their family or home, which is true for more than ten times as many women as men.
+There are 303,000 women within this category, but only 29,000 men.
+In contrast, unemployment is higher amongst men (129,000) than women (96,000).